-You’ve bought a luxuriously comfy bed, brand new food and water bowls, lots of wonderful toys and picked out a tasty puppy food.
-But have you thought about the most important thing of all: puppy vaccinations?
+You’ve bought a cosy new bed, the best quality food and adorable water bowls, all the toys you can buy and a collar and lead for your new family member.
+But have you thought about the most important thing of all, their vaccinations?

-So, today we’ll be talking all things puppy vaccination, including how long a puppy should wait between two vaccinations and how long after their vaccination they can go outside.
+In this article we’ll be talking about all things puppy vaccination, including how long a puppy should wait between their vaccinations and how long after their vaccinations they can go outside.

 What is a puppy vaccination?

 Once your pup steps foot into the big wide world, they're at risk of contracting life-threatening diseases if they aren't properly protected.
 Puppies and young dogs have immature immune systems, which makes them more susceptible to these awful infectious diseases.
 Thankfully, vaccinations offer a high level of protection, and are easily accessible for most owners.
 A vaccination is a small immunological challenge, whereby a tiny amount of killed vaccine is administered into your dog's body, stimulating the cells to create a response to kill the virus.